-We see them every day – someone drifting across lanes, running through stop signs or driving well below the speed limit while talking, texting or checking something on their smartphone.
+We see them every day.
+Someone drifting across lanes, running through stop signs or driving well below the speed limit while talking, texting or checking something on their smartphone.
+Someone driving distracted.

 April is Distracted Driving Awareness Month, dedicated to educating and eliminating the scourge of inattentive drivers on America’s highways and byways.
 Unfortunately, too many of us are making bad decisions behind the wheel, and there is much more work to be done.